Willson Contreras Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs' 4.13 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (104 total, 1.1 per game).

-- The right-hander last appeared on Saturday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up three hits.
+- The lefty's last time out was on Sunday against the Boston Red Sox, when he threw six innings, surrendering six earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.